-In addition to targeting the specific audiences previously outlined, these activities address a combination of different audiences.
+In addition to targeting the specific audiences previously outlined, these activities address a combination of different audiences:

 Establish or maintain opportunities for postsecondary credit with local colleges and universities offering articulated or dual-enrollment credit for secondary courses and programs using HQWBL.
 This enhances program validity, generates student and parent interest, and broadens awareness.